-Today I wanted to write a review of ‘The Shambling Guide to New York City’, a book I picked up on a whim from a jumble sale, and I enjoyed it!
+Today I wanted to write a review of ‘The Shambling Guide to New York City’.
+I picked up this book on a whim from a jumble sale, and I really enjoyed it!
 I’d never heard of either the author or the novel, but I thought it was a really interesting read.

-For me, I thought the characters used in the novel were also great, and this made up for the fact that the plot itself wasn’t that brilliant.
+For me, I thought the characters used in the novel were also great, and this made up for the fact that the plot itself wasn’t full of action.
 I thought Zoë’s character was brilliant as she was clearly very strong, but she was also human.
-She made mistakes, she judged people and she recognised her own weaknesses, and this made her seem like a very human character, which seems to fit really, seeing as most of the other people featured in the novel are not human!
+She made mistakes, she judged people, and she recognised her own weaknesses.

-Linking with this, I loved the other characters: John, the incubus, who sucks sexual energy and plays a funny role within the novel; Morgen, the water sprite, who also adds a sense of comedy and lightness to the book; Phil, the sarcastic vampire, who is also clearly a rounded character, showing his distrusting attitude, but also his ability to give Zoë a chance; and Arthur, Zoë’s neighbour, who introduces an element of romance.
-Other sub-characters, such as Gwen, the death goddess, were also really interesting to read about, and I just loved to immerse myself in the coterie side of New York that Lafferty had created through her characters.
+I also loved the other characters in this novel: John, the incubus, who sucks sexual energy and plays a funny role within the novel; Morgen, the water sprite, who also adds a sense of comedy and lightness to the book; Phil, the sarcastic vampire, who is also clearly a rounded character, showing his distrusting attitude, but also his ability to give Zoë a chance; and Arthur, Zoë’s neighbour, who introduces an element of romance.

-I would say that the only thing I wasn’t that keen on in the novel was the plotline and the big, final ending.
-I found the big ending (involving Lucy etc.) a bit confusing, and I wasn’t totally keen on the way the ending happened.
+I would say that the only thing I wasn’t that keen on in the novel was the final ending.
+I found the big ending a bit confusing.

 To me, Lafferty seemed to drag out the final scene, with the protagonists fighting against the villains, but then she didn’t go into much detail regarding the intricate details of this final plot ending, such as what a citytalker really is, or what happens to Granny Good Mae.
 I really didn’t like the way the novel left Morgen either, which was disappointing for me, as I really liked her character!

-Overall, however, I really enjoyed reading this book, and I managed to finish it super fast, which is partly down to having no more work because of exams, and partly due to the engrossing nature of the book.
-I thought the characterisation and creation of a detailed, exciting coterie world was brilliant, and each of the characters, for me, added something great and interesting to the plot and novel, with each and every character appearing rounded.
+Overall, however, I really enjoyed reading this book, and I managed to finish it super fast.
+I thought the characterisation and creation of a detailed, exciting coterie world was brilliant, and each of the characters added something great to the novel, with each and every character appearing rounded.